cansusam/FraudDetection/README.md

 ## Task 1

 Implement this world using Akka Actors.
 Your code must be able to generate an infinite stream of transaction data, in real or accelerated time.
-Make sure that your code is documented
+Make sure that your code is documented.
-Test your code using test cases
+Test your code using test cases.

 ## Task 2